memair/docs/_models/pagination.md

   {: title="Error" }
 ---

-Memair uses cursor based pagination where `after` is the last id of the previous page.
+Memair uses cursor based pagination where `after` is the last id of the previous page. `-1` is an ignored place holder value which is useful in loops as an initial value for after.

 ~~~ graphql